Brian Rowe

-Brian Michael Rowe (born November 16, 1988) is a former American soccer goalkeeper.
+Brian Michael Rowe (born November 16, 1988) is an American former professional soccer player who played as a goalkeeper.

 Youth soccer

 Rowe went to South Eugene High School, where he was voted best defensive player in 2005 and MVP in 2006.
 He also was first team all-district in 2005 and 2006.

 Rowe played college soccer at UCLA from 2007 to 2011.
 During the 2010 and 2011 seasons, he started all 44 games that the club played and kept 20 clean sheets in that time.
 He finished his UCLA career with a 37–8–5 record.
 In 2011, he was named a NSCAA Second-team All-American.

 Professional career

 Chivas USA selected Rowe in the second round (No. 24 overall) of the 2012 MLS Supplemental Draft.
 Rowe didn't earn a contract with Chivas USA, but did sign as a MLS League Pool goalkeeper.
 On March 24, 2012, Rowe was signed to Toronto FC on an emergency basis.
 He was with the club until the signing of Quillan Roberts on April 10, 2012.
 In May, he joined the LA Galaxy on an emergency basis.
 He also appeared in two reserve league matches for the Portland Timbers, and one with the Philadelphia Union.